 web-1.prod.hosting.acquia.com(Acquia Cloud Enterprise, multitier)

-For example, this command accesses the Staging environment of a website named
+As an example, the following command accesses the Staging environment of a website named

 example on the server named